iotaledger/iota-wiki/docs/get-started/tools/shimmer-bridge.md

 More Information about the LayerZero protocol is available in their [official documentation](https://docs.layerzero.network/)

-Visit [Github](https://github.com/iotaledger) to review the Open Source code of the ShimmerBridge Web Application.
+Visit [Github](https://github.com/zokyo-sec) to review the Open Source code of the ShimmerBridge Web Application.

-The Audit Report of the ShimmerBridge Web Application is available on the [Zokyo Security Github Repository](https://github.com/zokyo-sec/audit-reports)
+The Audit Report of the ShimmerBridge Web Application is available in this [Zokyo Security Github Repository](https://github.com/zokyo-sec/audit-reports)

 The Audit Reports of the LayerZero protocol are available in this [LayerZero GitHub Repository](https://github.com/LayerZero-Labs/LayerZero/tree/main/audit)